Making Belgium a better place for R&D since 1965

 Since Jan 1, 2015 the GRD has also received the support of the Belgium Industrial R&D (BiRD) association, whose members are now part of the GRD Network.

-Dates and venues: The workshops are held on a monthly basis at a member’s premises (see programme below)
+Dates and venues: The workshops are held in English on a monthly basis at member’s premises (see programme below)

 50th anniversary of the GRD network at WTCB-CSTC